ilyasergey/YSC4231/source/prerequisites.rst

 will execute a simple script printing ``Hello, World!`` to the output.

-Additionally, you can try to open this project in IntelliJ IDEA via ``File -> Open`` and choosing the project folder.
+Additionally, you can try to open this project in IntelliJ IDEA via "File -> Open" and choosing the project folder.
 Click "OK" when asked about initial project settings.